 Enjoy the result of the photographer’s art from February 12th to June 20th, 2021.
 A normal Albertina museum ticket gets you into all the current on-site exhibitions.
 Alternatively, a city sightseeing pass gives you one-time free entry.

 The Albertina seemed to have a bit of a photography focus in 2021.
 The Albertina Modern, for example, shows pieces from the Essl Collection and has a planned exhibition dedicated to the Japanese photographer, Nobuyoshi Araki.
-The Albertina itself also has an exhibition of post-1945 American photography on the schedule.
+The Albertina itself also has an exhibition of American photography on the schedule.

 How to get to the exhibition